-- Sleeping well is the key to beautiful skin and you should never compromise with your sleep.
+- Sleeping well is the key to beautiful skin and you should never compromise your sleep.
 During sleep, your blood flow increases and the organ rebuilds its collagen to repair any kind of damage, thus it is necessary to sleep properly.
 (Read- Tips for getting better sleep)

-Today, a large part of the population is complaining of itching, dandruff, oily scalp and pain in the hair roots.
-This is identified as Sensitive Scalp Syndrome that results from exposure to increasing levels of air pollution which settle on the scalp and hair.
-The pollutants migrate into the dermis, through transepidermal and the hair follicle conduit, leading to oxidative stress and hair loss.
+Today, a large part of the population is complaining of itching, dandruff, oily scalp, and pain in the hair roots.
+This is identified as Sensitive Scalp Syndrome which results from exposure to increasing levels of air pollution which settle on the scalp and hair.
+The pollutants migrate into the dermis, through the transepidermal and the hair follicle conduit, leading to oxidative stress and hair loss.
 Hair loss due to pollution can mimic or coexist with androgenic alopecia.
-The harmful elements of air pollution such as nickel, lead, arsenic, dust, smoke, polycyclic aromatic hydrocarbons (PAH), ammonia and sulfur dioxide nitrogen affect the hair strands along their length causing the ends to split.
+The harmful elements of air pollution such as nickel, lead, arsenic, dust, smoke, polycyclic aromatic hydrocarbons (PAH), ammonia, and sulfur dioxide nitrogen affect the hair strands along their length causing the ends to split.
 This split goes up through the length and eventually breaks the hair off the scalp.
 (Read- Managing hair with changes in season).

 How does pollution affect my overall health?

 All forms of pollution can affect our health in many ways.
 Today the air we breathe in is not even worth breathing, the water we drink is not worth drinking and the soil is contaminated, there is noise pollution everywhere, thus making the surrounding a very bad place to live in.
-We often talk about achieving a holistic well-being; but what about a holistic ecosystem to live in?
+We often talk about achieving holistic well-being; but what about a holistic ecosystem to live in?

-Drinking contaminated water can cause hepatitis, cholera, typhoid, and dysentery, etc. According to some research, Water-related diseases cause 3.4 million deaths per year, thus contributing to the loss of human and animal lives.
+Drinking contaminated water can cause hepatitis, cholera, typhoid, dysentery, etc. According to some research, Water-related diseases cause 3.4 million deaths per year, thus contributing to the loss of human and animal lives.
 Similarly, soil pollution can cause cancer, including leukemia, nervous system damage, neuromuscular blockage, and depression of the central nervous system, kidney and liver damage.
 Therefore, it is important to protect yourself from coming into contact with pollution.